 • Personalization: Similarly, with the subject lines, it makes the recipient believe that there’s a business-customer relationship established.
 In their eyes, you are more than just a business.

 You can also try to use pictures, GIFs, and videos to your advantage.
-However, this is a risky decision to make as it may not display to every device according to your vision.
+However, this is a risky decision, as it may not be displayed to every device according to your vision.
 Also, overdoing it can create more damage than good.

 3. Benefits are more important than features